 We investigate the role of different propagation components in our model, including feature extraction, context information, multi-scale degree as well as the architecture of the matching network and regularization network.
 We also discuss the benefits of the bilevel self-tuned training.

 \textbf{Feature extraction network evaluation.}~ We substitute our Feature Extraction Network (FEN) with handcrafted image pyramids as the case of without FEN and compare the performance gap between these two cases.
-Tab.~\ref{tab:ablation-feature} lists the registration accuracy in terms of both the Dice score and NCC at the 2, 3, and 4-stage.
-As shown, the importance of this module is clear given the inferior quality of the models without FEN under different stages.
+Tab.~\ref{tab:ablation-feature} lists the registration accuracy in terms of both the Dice score and NCC at the 2, 3, and 4-scale.
+As shown, the importance of this module is clear given the inferior quality of the models without FEN under different scales.
 Moreover, as the table shows, the FEN may evidently increase the accuracy in terms of both evaluation metrics and helps to achieve a more robust alignment quality (lower standard deviation).
-In principle, the stage of the model shows the trade-off between accuracy and model size.
-On the whole, the 3-stage model outputs superior performance over the other stage.
+In principle, the number of the scale of the model shows the trade-off between accuracy and model size.
+On the whole, the 3-scale model outputs superior performance over the other scale.